Am I Suing My Employer?

 Workers' Compensation is a No-Fault System

-Workers’ Compensation is a no-fault system; benefits are paid for injuries on the job regardless of fault.
+People often ask if there is such a thing as a Workers' Compensation lawsuit and/or "Am I suing my employer for an injury on the job?".
+It is vital to understand that Workers' Compensation is a no-fault system; benefits are paid for injuries on the job regardless of fault.
 There is no lawsuit or civil action against your employer.
-Any dispute concerning what benefits are owed is heard by an administrative law Judge at one of two dozen Workers’ Compensation Appeals Boards (i.e., court) throughout the state of California.
+Any dispute concerning what benefits are owed is heard by an administrative law Judge at one of two dozen Workers' Compensation Appeals Boards (i.e., court) throughout the state of California.

 Injured workers are entitled to have an attorney assist them with their claim, guiding them through the system and advocating on their behalf.
 It is unlawful for an employer to discriminate against workers for claiming an injury or hiring an attorney to assist them.